Teevity/ice/README.md

   4.4 From project root directory, run `./grailsw run-app`.
 Note you may need to add system properties like `./grailsw -Dice.s3AccessKeyId=<s3AccessKeyId> -Dice.s3SecretKey=<s3SecretKey> run-app`.

+  Tip: Sometimes you want to re-start from a clean slate.
+To do that:

+  a) Get the latest code

+  b) Delete all files from your working s3 bucket

+  c) Delete all files from your local ice directory (for processor and reader)

+  d) Start Ice in processor mode.
+Make sure it runs correctly.

+  e) Then start Ice in reader mode.

 ##Advanced options:
 Options with * require writing your own code.